s1gr4y/pl4tform/README.md

 - ESC: Quit

 # How to build
 ### This currently only builds on Windows 10/11.
-Inclusion of Linux && MacOS builds is in the works.
+Inclusion of Linux && MacOS builds are in the works.
-If you are on a Linux/MacOS, you need to build GLFW and have the libraries in the same folder of the binary/executable (bin folder).
+If you are on a Linux/MacOS, you need to build GLFW and have the libraries in the same folder of the binary/executable (bin folder).\
+Additionally, you need to build the [FreeType](https://freetype.org/) libraries and place them in the Dependencies folder.

 ## Windows 10/11
 It can be built with cmake.
 You can install CMake here: [Link](https://cmake.org/install/)\
 The minimum CMake version is 3.0 but lower versions could work if you change the requirements in CMakeLists.txt.\